The Q Acoustics Concept 300 Speakers are very special.

 I threw on a Musical Fidelity M3i that cost me $800 and they sounded great with that amp as well.
 They lost a little of their delicacy and sweetness that that Naim brings but no matter what I hooked up to these they retained the sound signature.
 The better the amp, the better these will sound but they never sounded bad for me, no matter what I ran them with : ) The Musical Fidelity brought out some serious OOMPH with a lessening of the finesse, the delicacy and spaciousness.
 Even so, the M3i could rock and roll.

-I love the Dynaudio Special 40 but these make those sound thick or slightly compressed by comparison.
+I love the Dynaudio Special 40 but they are thicker and meatier sounding, which some may prefer.
+Audio is after all, a personal thing.
 These C300’s have an airy quality about them and completely disappear when you play music through them.
-I’ve never heard a speaker sound quite like them but I can say they sound “expensive” and look “expensive” which is good because I have heard $20k speakers not sound as nice as these.
 Remember, just because something is insanely expensive doesn’t always make it better.
 Sometimes you can pay less and get more, and these are the kind of products I love above all else.

 A friend asked me…”what would you prefer, the $4200 C300’s or the $3000 Klipsch Heresy IV”.
 My answer was “THAT IS A TOUGH ONE” as they are such different speakers.
 At the end of the day though, I would maybe take the C300’s because the sound is more refined, transparent, clean, and 3 dimensional.
 They are constructed better and offer a more cohesive sound.
 They may not sound as “ALIVE” as the Klipsch but when you experience the sheer musicality of these speakers you will find it hard to pull yourself away.

 Then again, the Klipsch are such an easy drive, have dynamics for days, sound so LIVE and REAL and look like a classic 70s speaker.
 Something about them touches my heart and soul, and I love that.
 I love the Klipsch Heresy IV.
 I guess it would be a tough one but I’d lean to the C300, or maybe keep both and swap them from time to time to keep me from wanting something different.
-I’d have the best of both worlds.
+IN all reality, I could not sell my Heresy IV’s.
+I love them too much.
+If I could own both I’d have the best of both worlds.
 The Klipsch, I can say that it is not made to the level of the C300 when it comes to construction.
 The Klipsch uses much cheaper binding posts, bracing, and the wood chips very easily.
 They sound amazing but the parts used are not up to the Q Acoustics.

 Back to the C300’s and listening…

-Not anymore.
 With the C300’s it’s crazy how it has opened up, how her voice is dead center and so full of energy and realism.
 Attack, dynamics, instruments everywhere that sound like the true instrument.
 Every instrument can be heard, clearly separated and showcased.
 None of the darkness I had with the B&W’s or even Dynaudios is here.
-The best I have heard this track and entire album sound and in fact I listened straight through at 2am on night track after track as it was just so compelling and kept drawing me into the music.
+Strange.
+While it is not an audiophile recording by any means, it sounds lovely on the C300’s.